All Good? cover

 Official video

 The video for ‘chasing god through palmyra’ from nonkeen’s album ‘the gamble’ portrays the close friendship between a man and a machine bonded by their escape fantasies as they circle together on an endless loop along the tracks of life inside a repetitive and psychedelic world.
-Drafted, filmed and edited by FELD in close collaboration with nonkeen and the mectub railway club Berlin.
+Directed by Frederic Gmeiner in close collaboration with FELD and the mectub railway club Berlin.

 nonkeen portrait